 This content is based on an episode of The HR Uprising Podcast, hosted by the CEO of Actus Software, Lucinda Carney.
 The Podcast is intended to help HR and L&D professionals to elevate the way their role within the organisation is perceived by delivering real, lasting value.
 Listen here.

-Register for our upcoming webinar on The Five Different Types of Onboarding below.
+Watch our webinar on the topic of The 5 Different types of Onboarding below.